 Other operating expenses, net for the nine-month period ended September 30, 2002 increased almost sixteen-fold to Ch\$39,343 million, compared to pro forma other operating expenses of Ch\$2,324 million for the same period in 2001, mainly reflecting a 151.8% increase in losses from foreign exchange transactions, net.
 These losses consisted mainly of the accrual cost of foreign currency forward contracts to hedge net interest revenue and reflected the depreciation of the Chilean peso against the US dollar for the period.
-Under applicable Superintendency of Banks guidelines these gains or losses from foreign exchange transactions and, accordingly, registered in a different line item of the income statement.
+Under applicable Superintendency of Banks guidelines these gains or losses cannot be considered interest revenue, but must be considered as gains or losses from foreign exchange transactions and, accordingly, registered in a different line item of the income statement.
 This accounting asymmetry distorts net interest income and foreign exchange transaction gains, especially in periods of high exchange rate volatility.

 The increase in the loss in other operating expenses, was primarily the result of differences in the type of expenses recorded in this line item by each predecessor bank for the nine-month period ended September 30, 2002 as compared to our current accounting for these expenses for the 2002 period.
 For the nine-month period ended September 30, 2001, on a pro forma basis, this line item included both the fixed and the variable portions of sales force expenses associated with Santiago products and no such sales force expenses for Old Santander-Chile.
 However, for the nine-month period ended September 30, 2002, this line item included the total sales force expenses associated with Santiago products and the variable portion of sales force expenses associated with Old Santander-Chile products.
 The fixed portion of sales force expenses associated with Old Santander-Chile products is recorded in administrative expenses as part of operating expenses.
-Adjusted to reflect the current accounting treatment for these sales force expenses on a consistent basis, other operating expenses, net increased 26.4% to Ch\$13,118 million compared to Ch\$10,376 million.
+Adjusted to reflect the current accounting treatment for these sales force expenses on a consistent basis, other operating expenses, net increased 24.7% to Ch\$13,118 million compared to Ch\$10,520 million.
 The increase mainly reflected higher customer service expenses.
-Total sales force expenses for the nine-month period ended September 30, 2002 were Ch\$8,426 million compared to pro forma sales force expenses of Ch\$10,420 million for the nine-month period ended September 30, 2001.
-The reduction in sales force expenses mainly reflected reduced sale efforts related to Banefe.
+Total sales force expenses for the nine-month period ended September 30, 2002 were Ch\$11,115 million compared to pro forma sales force expenses of Ch\$10,647 million for the nine-month period ended September 30, 2001.
+The reduction in sales force expenses mainly reflected a rise in retail banking activity in middle- to upper-income individuals offset by a reduced sale efforts related to Banefe.
 Finally unrealized gains on financial investments and realized gains from trading increased 30.2%, reflecting a strong decline in interest rates that resulted in larger unrealized gains from the mark-to-market of our trading portfolio as well as higher realized gains from the sale of financial investments.